Attraction tickets | TicketLens

 how to get there

-The castle is a short walk from Windsor & Eton Central station, and a slightly longer walk uphill from Windsor & Eton Riverside train station, both of which are served by trains from Central London.
-There’s no visitor car parking at the site, but there are public car parks in the town center.
-Visitors can also use Green Line 702 from their station near Victoria station, or use a shuttle bus service from Surbiton Coaches to travel between Windsor Castle and Hampton Court Palace.
+Windsor Castle is a short walk from Windsor & Eton Rail Station and a somewhat longer walk from Windsor & Eton Riverside Station, both of which are served by trains from Central London.
+However, from Riverside Station one must walk up a steep hill.
+There are no visitor parking spaces on site, but there are public car parks in the city center.
+There are also two Green Line bus services; line 702 departs near Victoria Station; line 703 departs from Heathrow Terminal 5.
+You can also find more information on the Windsor Express website.
+Furthermore, a shuttle bus from Surbiton Coaches operates between Windsor Castle and Hampton Court Palace.

 How useful was this page?